meenakshighosal/contoso-creative-writer/Labs/Instructions/getting-started.md

 # Build Creative App using Azure AI and Prompty

-### Overall Estimated Duration : 1 Hour
+### Overall Estimated Duration : 2 Hour

 ## Overview

-Contoso Creative Writer is an intelligent app designed to streamline the creation of well-researched, product-specific articles.
+Creative Writer is an intelligent app designed to streamline the creation of well-researched, product-specific articles.
 Users can simply input the required information and click "Start Work" to initiate the process.
 For those interested in observing the inner workings, a debug button in the bottom right corner of the screen allows a step-by-step view of the agent workflow.
 As the agents complete their respective tasks, the article draft begins to appear on the screen.

 This lab showcases how to develop and utilize AI-driven agents with Azure OpenAI.
 Built with FastAPI, the application orchestrates a series of specialized agents: a research agent uses the Bing Search API to gather topic-specific insights, a product agent employs Azure AI Search to find relevant products via semantic similarity in a vector store, a writer agent combines research and product information into a structured article, and an editor agent refines the final draft before presentation.
 Together, these agents deliver a seamless, automated writing experience, transforming user instructions into high-quality, informative articles.